ssmirr/appdev-chapters/getting-strings-from-users.md

 their_name = gets.chomp
 ```

-and then `puts` the output to see how it's different.
+and see how it's different.

 Test your skills: